jcanedo279/PenroseAutomata/README.md

 Running these algorithms will generally involve creating MultigridList objects with different parameters.
 Feel free to tweak the files to your whims, currently the constructor will generate a gif saved to one of the local sub-directories.
 Creating a QuadTree object specifically involves creating a 4 dimensional MultigridList object and transferring its data back and forth between the grid and quadTree objects.

 # Brief History
 This repository exists in lieu of the PenroseTiler repository.
-The PenroseTiler repository itself comprises the scripts necessary to run a genetic algorithm used to find the set of valid functions that project from a mother lattice to an arbitrary tiling described be a series of objects.
-The tilings are evaluated using brute force to calculate the number of white (or untiled) pixels to evaluate the fitness of several functions in tiling a plane given a lattice.
+The PenroseTiler repository itself comprises the scripts necessary to run a genetic algorithm used to find the set of valid functions that project from a generalize mother lattice to an arbitrary unitary tiling described by a series of tile objects stored in the multigrid.
+The tilings are evaluated using brute force to calculate the number of white (or untiled) pixels to then evaluate the fitness of several functions in tiling a plane given a lattice.

+Additionally, since the complexity of the calculation is so large, and the search complexity space so large O(g(dim, size, sC, sV, M)), where g(dim, size, sC, sV, M) is the bounding function of the order dim^2*size^2*sC*M (this is definitely a gross underestimate).
+Strictly speaking, the search space of the one to one function that maps from a generalized mother lattice in dimmension dim, to a generalized unitary tiling in R2.
+In order to map the entire complexity space, we would need more computational power than exists in the universe.
+Thus we need to do two things.
+First, we create an algorithm that can save the fitnesses of tilings, so that if a genetic tiling process core dumps, the previous generation is saved to an IO file.
+This however is still not enough, so far we have only insured that any work can be saved and built upon and thus redundant calculations avoided (also ultimately fitter tiles).
+And because the search space is so large, nothing short of a NEAT algorithm will ensure that we get to the solution as quickly as possible.
+Thus we are left to some analytical caltulating to do, lets first solve the system trivially.
+The projective function E(K(p_rs_ab)) is trivial when the shiftVectors are all approximately zero, yet form a non-singular grid.
+By limiting the sVs to (10^-10 less than sV_i less than 10^-3), and by discretizing: the R2 projection grid space, the sC selection space, and the M selection space to a definition of 0.001.
+By further limiting (3 less than dim less than 100) and by discretizing the sC selection space we reduce the search space to a fixed approximately 10^14 possible projective functions that map our ludicrously small trivial search space.

-After a few weeks of searching, the genetic algorithm was successful in finding two trivial solutions, and one generalized solution.
+After a few weeks of searching, the genetic algorithm was successful in finding two trivial solutions.
+One being that described the Laura Effinger, the other is a new method.
+Yet undiscovered: which tiles the grid where sC=0 by the function K(p_i)=round(E_i dotProd p_rs_ab + sV_i), oddly enough this produces a generalized tiling even though sC=0.
+Some other more technical details here are removed, such as additional parameters that are required for this new trivial solution.

+Using the trivial solutions we put some good candidate functions in and found a general function that accomplishes our task.
 The two trivial solutions are capable of producing generalized crystalline tilings while the generalized solution is much more robust and can handle many more shift vector initial conditions.
 This repository was created in order to provide a library of functions that act on the more robust of the projective functions.

+Some automata algorithms were rather difficult to create.
+Specifically the adaptive boundary algorithms that predicts and skips stable tiles as well as the adaptive boundary approximation which skips certain heavy (and honestly insignificant relative to the expense) calculations in order to predict approximately how a generalized automata distributes information over a system of tiles.

 # Examples
 ### Single Frame Tilings